johnjackoleary/cfi-commonplace-book/projects/helicopter/Gyro Questions.md

 - What models do you sell and how do you pitch the differences?
 - AvGas UL91?
 Is that car gas?
 Is that what you recommend using?
 - How practical is it to remove doors for flight?
 Easy to do?
 Bad fuel economy?
+- How often do you find you're canceling flights for weather?
+Especially compared to how often you're canceling compared to ASEL
+- Why AutoGyro and not the othe big companies (Magni and ELA)
+- Can we look at the three certificated models?
+Can I sit in them?
+- Rotax 914 vs 915

 Flying Experience: